92UKRHUYCOEV/identity-access-management/README.md

 ↓
 Review for Excessive Privilege
 ```
-The threshold is an example.
+This demonstrates least-privilege monitoring.
 In production, privileges should be compared against the user’s expected role.

 ## 2. Detect Unauthorized Administrative Access